Actress Lauren Bacall remembered as Hollywood icon, legend

-NEW YORK (Reuters) - Friends and fans of Lauren Bacall remembered the sultry stage and screen actress who died on Tuesday at the age of 89 as an icon and a legend from Hollywood’s Golden Age.
+NEW YORK, Aug 13 (Reuters) - Friends and fans of Lauren Bacall remembered the sultry stage and screen actress who died on Tuesday at the age of 89 as an icon and a legend from Hollywood’s Golden Age.

 The former model who fell in love with and married actor Humphrey Bogart in one of Tinseltown’s greatest romances died in New York, the estate of the Bogart family confirmed on Twitter.